Drop-in replacement for django's many to many field with sorted relations.

 It’s also possible to use the SortedManyToManyField with admin’s raw_id_fields option in the ModelAdmin definition.
 Add the name of the SortedManyToManyField to this list to get a simple text input field.
 The order in which the ids are entered into the input box is used to sort the items of the sorted m2m relation.

 from django.contrib import admin class GalleryAdmin(admin.ModelAdmin): raw_id_fields = ('photos',)

-You can find the latest development version on github.
-Get there and fork it, file bugs or send me nice wishes.
+You can find the latest development version on Github.
+Get there and fork it, file bugs or send well wishes.

 Running the tests

 I recommend to use tox to run the tests for all relevant python versions all at once.
 Therefore install tox with pip install tox, then type in the root directory of the django-sortedm2m checkout:

 The tests are run against SQLite, then against PostgreSQL, then against mySQL - so you need to install PostgreSQL and mySQL on your dev environment, and should have a role/user sortedm2m set up for both PostgreSQL and mySQL.